vishwajeetshetgaonkar97/signcast-assignment-fullstack/README.md

 - Validating WebSocket clients more rigorously.
 - Securing the screen ID mechanism.
 - Add advanced features such as:
 - Video playback capabilities.
 - Live streaming support.

+#Version 2

+## Known Limitations
+- Indexing issues may occur during image uploads.
+- The image slider is currently restricted to demo links.
+- Password hashing and encrypted communication are not yet implemented for Electron applications.

+## Future Improvements
+- Fix image indexing bug.
+- Introduce more complex and dynamic components and functionality Such as: Video playback capabilities, Live streaming support.
+- Enhance security by implementing password hashing.
+- Securing the screen ID mechanism.
+- Video playback capabilities.
+- Live streaming support.